 All teaching staff can integrate Information Literacy into their courses.
 We have many options for including Information Literacy skills to support students in achieving their course learning outcomes.
 Library staff can deliver instruction online, come to your class for a single instruction session, or as frequently as you want.

-As part of the Learning & Innovation Skills (LIS) First-Year Experience (FYE) module the library offers four standalone Information Literacy Instruction sessions which aim to provide students with the key competencies to learn information literacy skills:
+As part of the Academic & Professional Skills (APS) First-Year Experience (FYE) module the library offers four standalone Information Literacy Instruction sessions which aim to provide students with the key competencies to learn information literacy skills:

 Information literacy is defined as:

 “the set of skills needed to find, retrieve, analyse, and use information”

 (American Library Association, 2000).